magnusmartin85/pure-js-lightbox/readme.md

-# Lightbox
+# Vanilla JavaScript Lightbox
-> Simple, lightweight and pure javascript lightbox.
+> Simple, lightweight and pure JavaScript lightbox.

+## Simple
+1. Add script tag in the end of the body:
+`<script async src="js/lightbox.js"></script>`

+2. Add css tag in head of file:
+`<link rel="stylesheet" href="css/lightbox.css">`

+3. Add class `preview-image` to your images.

+## Lightweight
+Minified js-file is about 16kb.
+Minified css-file is about 7kb.

 ## Installation
 For installation cd into the project root and run `npm install`.